TUM-DSE/osdi-lab/README.md

 >  * Proficiency in C programming
 >  * Linux development tools and environment

+> [!WARNING]
-* **Registration:** Be a student in TUMOnline. *Compulsory enrollment after the first weeks of the matching outcome; students who fail to de-register in this period will be registered for the exam.*
+> **Registration:** Be a student in TUMOnline. *Compulsory enrollment after the first weeks of the matching outcome; students who fail to de-register in this period will be registered for the exam.*

 ## Credits